warrior1724/wfirma-ruby/README.md

 WFirma Ruby API
 ===========
 *Warning*: This project implements only part of WFirma API due to current requirement of project that I am working on.
 All contributions are welcome :).

 Implementation notes
 ===========
-* Currently project is using simple plain authorization over (could be change) SSL HTTP API
+* Currently project is using simple plain authorization over HTTPS API

-Currently available resources
+Available resources
 ===========
 * goods